Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} overviews the background materials.
-Section~\ref{sec:mcp} introduces the constellation design problem with the cardinality constraint.
-Section~\ref{sec:integratedmodel} provides a mathematical formulation of the design-transfer problem and discusses the characteristics of the problem.
-Then, Section~\ref{sec:solution} introduces the developed Lagrangian heuristic method to solve the proposed problem formulation.
-Section~\ref{sec:extensions} introduces a possible extension of the proposed formulation and method that can be practically important.
-In Section~\ref{sec:experiments}, we conduct computational experiments to demonstrate the value of the developed method and provide an illustrative example applied to the case of federated disaster monitoring.
+Section~\ref{sec:background} provides an overview of the constellation-coverage model and discusses the optimization formulations for constellation design and transfer problems.
+Section~\ref{sec:integratedmodel} presents a mathematical formulation of the integrated design-transfer problem and examines its characteristics.
+Section~\ref{sec:solution} introduces the developed Lagrangian relaxation-based solution method for addressing the proposed problem formulation.
+Section~\ref{sec:experiments} conducts computational experiments to demonstrate the effectiveness of the developed method and provides an illustrative example applied to the case of federated disaster monitoring.
 Finally, Section~\ref{sec:conclusion} concludes this paper.